 Malaysians mourned with sadness as news of one of our most talented local female artiste plastered on local tabloids in the year 2022 the jovial-natured Adibah Noor Mohamed Omar had lost her battle to Stage 4 ovarian cancer.
 The news triggered much discussion amongst various healthcare communities and the Ministry of Health (MOH) minister even released a press statement to promote awareness of the second most deadly gynaecological cancer worldwide ovarian cancer (OC).

 According to the Cancer Research Malaysia organisation, OC is less common than its other gynaecological rivals: breast or cervical cancer.
-OC, it is the fourth most common malignancy affecting Malaysian women.
+In fact, it is the fourth most common malignancy affecting Malaysian women.

 OC cases can be prevented by eliminating and reducing risk factors.
 There are several notable predisposing factors which are associated with increased risk of ovarian cancer, as well as protective factors which lower the risk for OC.